 Right know my being clean is the source of my greatest satisfaction, even greater than artistic achievements.

-Tomasz Stańko's contemporary music therefore has few components.
-First of all this are his aforementioned repulsion for instrumental showing-off, and his restless character pushing him towards extreme experiences in music and life.
-There is, however, one more thing that has influenced him a lot.
+Tomasz Stańko's contemporary music therefore had few components.
+First of all, an aforementioned repulsion for instrumental showing-off, and his restless character which pushed him towards extreme experiences in music and life.
+There is, however, one more thing that had influenced him a lot.
 One of Stańko’s first professional engagements was playing in a band which left their mark on the history of European jazz: the Krzysztof Komeda Quintet.
 Its leader was the father of Polish modern, as well as Polański’s favourite film score creator.
-Stańko managed to develop a mutual, almost-telepathic understanding between him and his older genius colleague and learned things about music which he has been making use of ever since.
+Stańko managed to develop a mutual, almost-telepathic understanding between him and his older genius colleague and learned things about music which he made use of throughout his career.

 Stańko as Leader: 5 must-hear albums